eficode-academy/kubernetes-katas/configmaps-secrets.md

 frontend-deployment-5f9b5f46c8-jkw9n   1/1     Running   0          4s
 postgres-6fbd757dd7-ttpqj              1/1     Running   0          4s
 ```
-**Change the database user into a configmap and implement that in both backend and database**
+**Change the database user into a configmap and implement that in the backend**
 We want to change the database user into a configmap, so that we can change it in one place, and use it on all deployments that needs it.

 - create a configmap with the name `postgres-config` and filename `postgres-config.yaml` and the information about database configuration as follows: